 - Although the program is intended primarily for those without substantial prior experience in India, exceptions have been made when an applicant has demonstrated that the fellowship would add a significant new dimension to their careers.
 Knowledge of Hindi or other local languages is not required.

-The duration of the fellowship is between three and twelve months.
+The fellowship runs between three and twelve months.
 The program awards a stipend of $90,000 for a period of twelve months (or a prorated amount if the duration is shorter) as well as a modest travel allowance.
 Fellows are considered independent contractors rather than employees of CFR and are not eligible for employment benefits, including health insurance.

 Selection as an IAF in India is based on a combination of the following criteria: